osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/buffering.md

 <sup>1</sup> **Buffering to disk** - disk is only used if required; <br>

-- Data is only written to the disk buffer if queued in the memory buffer for more than 5 seconds.
+- Data is only written to the disk buffer if it is queued in the memory buffer for more than 5 seconds.
-- The **MaxBufferSizeMB** is applied per configured endpoint except the health endpoint.<br>
+- The **MaxBufferSizeMB** is applied per configured endpoint, except the health endpoint.<br>
 - An adapter creates 20 MB buffer files that are stored in **BufferLocation**.<br>
 - When **MaxBufferSizeMB** is reached, the oldest buffer file is deleted and a new buffer file is created.<br>
 - The health endpoint is fixed at 20 MB.
 When the health endpoint buffer file becomes full, a new buffer file is created and the previous buffer file is deleted.